Picking up from yesterday –

-We were having a grand ol’ time.
-Terry is a cross country coach.
+Terry’s a cross-country coach.
 Of course he wasn’t struggling one bit.
-He pointed out some fun buildings around town.
 Randy was doing his first half marathon!
 He was full of energy and always ready to keep running.

 It started to rain partway through the run!
-I had bought a new waterproof phone case at Ragnar last weekend.
+I’d bought a new waterproof phone case at Ragnar last weekend.
 (They were on sale, and my old phone case was completely falling apart.)

 Though I enjoyed my new case, I had wondered whether I really should’ve bought it.
 (All money is money that could be going toward future races).

-When the rain poured down on us, I knew it was an incredibly wonderful purchase.
+When the rain poured down on us, I knew it was a wonderful purchase.

-I didn’t mind being rained on one bit.
-It rained just enough to get us a bit wet and cool us down, but not enough to make us soaked and uncomfortable.
+It rained just enough to cool us down, but not enough to make us soaked and uncomfortable.

 We hit 6.55 miles in under an hour and 30 minutes.
-As we get closer and closer to mile 7, I am feeling that I am not going to be able to keep up.
-Quite honestly, I’m pretty flabbergasted that I’ve made it this long with them.
+As we get closer to mile 7, I’m feeling that I’m not gonna be able to keep up.
+I’m pretty flabbergasted that I’ve made it this long with them.
 So, I’m gonna go ahead and call this a win.

 I’ve warned them that I’m not gonna be able to keep up with them through the whole race.
 When the time comes, they should run ahead and not feel bad about it.

-I really appreciate the sentiment, but boy, it was a ton of people jumping on me at once!
-Don’t sweat it guys.
+I really appreciate the sentiment, but goodness, it was a ton of people jumping on me at once!
+Don’t sweat it.
 Nobody freak out.
 I’m not dropping out of a race with a six hour time limit.
 I’m just slowing down from my new stranger friends.

-I was able to stay with Terry and Randy until we hit mile marker 7, when I happily let them run ahead.
-I did the next mile with a mix of walking and jogging.
-I certainly wasn’t going to slow down too terribly much.
+I stayed with Terry and Randy until we hit mile marker 7, when I happily let them run ahead.
+I certainly wasn’t going to slow down too terribly much though.
 These boys worked too hard pacing me toward a PR for me to let them down now!